 Then, make the commitment.
 Choose the one that you feel most confident about, having now considered both your opinion and the feedback from others.

 Once you’ve made a decision, don’t doubt your judgement, don’t shift.
 Don’t be tempted by the ones you left behind.
 You’ve planned and thought things through, checked feasibility and now you can start.
 You have your research topic.
 Trust your own decision-making process and stick with it now.
 It’s time to get started on your research proposal!

-In this post, I’ve proposed a straightforward 6-step plan to finding relevant research topic ideas and then narrowing them down to finally chose one winner.
+In this post, I’ve proposed a straightforward 6-step plan to finding relevant research topic ideas and then narrowing them down to finally choose one winner.
 To recap:

 - Understand the basics of academic research, as well as your university’s specific requirements for a dissertation, thesis or research project.